khaledhikmat/threat-detection/README.md

 - The next problem is that the role that it auto-created to execute the task i.e. `ecsTaskExecutionRole` needs additional permissions to be able to create logs: `ResourceInitializationError: failed to validate logger args: create stream has been retried 1 times: failed to create Cloudwatch log group: AccessDeniedException: User: arn:aws:sts::997763366404:assumed-role/ecsTaskExecutionRole/d7795e52a4434edf80f4923f3b836d9f is not authorized to perform: logs:CreateLogGroup on resource: arn:aws:logs:us-east-2:997763366404:log-group:/ecs/kh-td-poc-ccure-alert-notifier:log-stream: because no identity-based policy allows the logs:CreateLogGroup action status code: 400, request id: 8d35f57a-a92f-4784-9922-ebb27eba0504 : exit status 1`.
 - For now, I attached admin permissions to that role from the IAM console.
 This seems to have fixed the issue.
 - I could not find a good way to restart a service that failed.
 I have been reducing the task count to 0, deleting the service and recreating it!!
-- It is probably better to delay the `kh-td-poc-camera-stream-capturer` service to the end.
+- When deploying services, it is probably better to start deploying the dependent services.
+In our case, the order above is pretty good as it dekays deploying `kh-td-poc-camera-stream-capturer` service to the end.

 #### Deployment Notes